emmcewen/OnlineGameStore/README.md

 ## Description

-Throne of Games is an online e-commerce website where you can purchase games to play.
+Throne of Games is an e-commerce online game store that has a variety of games for download.
+The store provides free and reasonably priced games to download and play on your preferred devices.
+Throne of Games provides the top trending games and a variety of older games for the best price on the internet.

 ## Table of Contents (Optional)